logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/automation-classes/abtdatabase/_index.md

         ![](/images/TA_Automation/Images/ODBC_data_source_administration_dlg.png)

-        **Note:** On the 64-bit version of Windows, only the 64-bit ODBC drivers are displayed in this tool.
+{{<note>}} On the 64-bit version of Windows, only the 64-bit ODBC drivers are displayed in this tool.
 If your 64-bit Windows system should happen to be running a 32-bit version of the TestArchitect Controller software, you need to ensure that the 32-bit ODBC driver is installed.
 You can check this by directly running the 32-bit version of the Microsoft Open Database Connectivity \(ODBC\) Data Source Administrator tool, which is found at %systemdrive%\\Windows\\System32\\Odbcad32.exe. \([Learn more](https://support.microsoft.com/en-us/kb/942976).\)

     -   **macOS and Linux**: If you do not already have a utility that lists installed ODBC drivers, one good option is the open source project [unixODBC](http://www.unixodbc.org/).
 -   Should you need to obtain the ODBC driver installer for your particular data source, following the appropriate link below: